Webdriver Torso

 A typical Webdriver Torso slide.
 Quality loss is visible in the text and along the rectangle edges.

 Webdriver Torso is a YouTube automated performance testing account that became famous in 2014 for speculations about its (then unexplained) nature and jokes featured in some of its videos.

-Created by Google on March 7, 2013, the channel began uploading videos on September 23 of the same year, consisting of simple slides accompanied by beeps.
+The channel began uploading videos in September 2013, consisting of simple slides accompanied by beeps.
 It was brought to public attention in 2014 when it became a source of speculation for viewers who discovered it and noted three atypical videos featuring jokes.
 It remained a popular mystery until YouTube humorously acknowledged that the channel exists as an internal testing utility.
-The channel stopped posting videos at its same rate after 624,774 videos as of May 4, 2017, though it continued to post intermittently over the coming years.

 Videos

 "aqua", a typical Webdriver Torso video and also the first upload.